Mihalis-Koutouvos/odessa/README.md

 # **Introduction:**
-Odessa is a chatbot application for the healthcare industry that utilizes a conversational approach to assist the user of the app in learning more about certain symptoms they are going through and conditions that they may be aware of as a result of the chatbot.
-That being said, Odessa aims to help users self-diagnose themselves.
+Odessa is a chatbot application for the healthcare industry that utilizes a conversational approach to assist the user of the app in learning more about diseases and physical injuries, certain symptoms they are going through, and conditions that they may be aware of as a result of the chatbot.
+That being said, Odessa aims to help users educate themselves on common diseases and physical injuries, in addition to helping the user self-diagnose themselves.

 ## **Disclaimer:**
 Keep in mind that Odessa is not an alternative to seeing an actual doctor.
 Please seek the correct and appropriate medical professionals so that you can receive proper diagnosis and treatment.
-Again, Odessa is a project mainly designed for proof-of-concept.